top of page

 Our Turn:

 I’ve been there too.
-One time I checked my bank account late at night, saw a smaller balance than I expected, and my brain instantly jumped to: “That’s it.
+One night, I checked my bank account late, saw a smaller balance than I expected and my brain immediately jumped to: “That’s it.
 You’re failing again.
 You’ll never get ahead.”

-But when I stopped, took a breath, and pulled out my Warrior tool — separating facts from fear — the truth came out.
-The “disaster” was just a couple of automatic bills clearing early.
-My income was still steady.
-My expenses were still under control.
+But when I stopped, took a breath and pulled out my Warrior tool — separating facts from fear — the truth showed up.
+The “financial disaster” was just a couple of automatic bills clearing early.
 The fear was louder than the facts.

-That pause was everything.
-Instead of spiraling, I regained perspective, reminded myself I was in charge, and made one small adjustment the next day to feel even more secure.
-The storm in my head passed, and calm returned.
+That pause changed everything.
+Instead of spiraling, I regained perspective, reminded myself I was in charge and made one small adjustment the next day to feel even more secure.

 “Then there was the presentation I had to give,” Andy said, eyes wide.
 “I spent hours tweaking the font size — because what if the audience hates Arial?
 What if my data isn’t ‘insightful’ enough?”